 Many more similar initiations are happening across Nepal to make the country digital.

-What sort of activities and movements are happening around you to make the community digital?
+What sort of activities and movements is happening around you to make the community digital?
 And, what roles are you playing to fuel this movement?
-Please share it with to us in the comment box below.
+Please share it with us in the comment box below.